pjeby/tag-wrangler/README.md

 ## Installation

 Search for "tag wrangler" in Obsidian's Community Plugins interface, or if it's not there yet, just visit the [Github releases page](https://github.com/pjeby/tag-wrangler/releases), download the plugin .zip from the latest release, and unzip it in your vault's `.obsidian/plugins/` directory.
 You can then enable it from the Obsidian "Community Plugins" tab for that vault.

+Also, make sure that you have enabled the "Tag Pane" plugin, in the "Core Plugins" section of your vault's configuration.
+This plugin adds a context menu to the pane provided by that plugin, and does not have any UI of its own.